 Real Estate as a Service (REaaS)

-We have already seen that hybrid working practices are quickly establishing itself as a permanent feature in many sectors.
+We have already seen that hybrid working practices are quickly establishing themselves as a permanent feature in many sectors.
 Recent CIPD figures show that 40% of employers now expect more than half of their staff to regularly work from home, even after the threat of COVID-19 has passed.
-This has a knock-on effect for office space, which may no longer be required on a full-time basis.
+This has a knock-on effect on office space, which may no longer be required on a full-time basis.

 REaaS is a relatively new model that responds to the need for more flexible office space use.
 Providers offer different membership packages to businesses, each allowing a set number of people to use the office each day.
 It is anticipated that the REaaS model will grow in popularity and become more sophisticated, enabling businesses to make use of flexible arrangements to suit their team.